Containers Panel¶

 Real-time CPU and memory usage rendered as sparkline charts.
 The stats collector maintains a 60-sample ring buffer, giving you a rolling view of resource usage.

-A log severity sparkline appears below the CPU/Memory charts, showing the distribution of log severity over time.
+A log severity sparkline appears below the resource charts, showing the distribution of log severity over time.
 Each position is colored by the dominant severity in that time bucket (red for errors, yellow for warnings, blue for info).

 Stats are also selection-driven to avoid unnecessary API overhead.